raito-io/raito-io.github.io/docs/api/api.md

 ## Using the Raito API

 Raito uses [GraphQL](https://graphql.org/) as its API paradigm.
 No official public API is available at this point.
-However, this document describes some GraphQL queries that can be used to do retrieve some standard information and perform standard tasks.
+However, this document describes some GraphQL queries that can be used to retrieve some standard information and perform standard tasks.

 We will use [Postman](https://www.postman.com/) to describe how queries should be executed.

 ## Setting up Postman

-Raito uses token based authentication.
-This means that a token needs to be acquired from the identity store first.
+Raito uses token-based authentication.
+This means that a token needs to be acquired first.
 This token is then used to authentication against the API.

 To make things easier, we will do this by using Pre-request Scripts in Postman.